Charger des données

 exemple, ou parce qu’elle a besoin d’avoir accès à une base de données), alors il faut plutôt la

-définir dans un fichier +page.server.js
+définir dans un fichier +page.server.js.

-pour un article de blog, qui ne s’exécute que sur le
+Une version plus réaliste de la fonction load pour un article de blog, qui ne s’exécute que sur le

 serveur et récupère des données dans une base de données, pourrait ressembler à ceci :

-import * as module "$lib/server/database"
+import * as module "$lib/server/database"db from '$lib/server/database';

 /** @type {import('./$types').PageServerLoad} */

-export async function function load(event: ServerLoadEvent<Record<string, any>, Record<string, any>, string | null>): MaybePromise<void | Record<string, any>>
+export async function function load(event: ServerLoadEvent<Record<string, any>, Record<string, any>, string | null>): MaybePromise<void | Record<string, any>>load({ params: Record<string, any>The parameters of the current route - e.g. for a route like /blog/[slug], a { slug: string } object.

 params }) {